AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Aktualisierte Informationen kopieren
+## Aktualisierungen kopieren

 Es gibt mehrere Möglichkeiten, ein Update zu kopieren.

-Nachdem Sie einen Link kopiert haben, können Sie ihn für andere freigeben, um ihn zur Aktualisierung weiterzuleiten.
+Sie können einen Link zur Aktualisierung kopieren oder den Inhalt einer Aktualisierung kopieren, um ihn in einer neuen Aktualisierung zu verwenden.

 <!--Copying an update differs depending on which commenting experience you use.-->